Kmschr/GeoTIFF2Heightmap/README.md

 ### Usage

+requires libgdal-dev to be installed on linux if on windows python with gdal can be installed using [OSGeo4W](https://trac.osgeo.org/osgeo4w/wiki)

 `python3 map.py -h` for usage instructions:

     usage: map.py [-h] [-o OUTFILE] [-d DOWNSAMPLE] [-v VERTICAL SCALE] [-n] FILE